cisagov/crossfeed/docs/src/documentation-pages/dev/pe.md

 # Accessing the database

-First, retrieve the database credentials by running the following command in the terraformer instance:
+Retrieve the database credentials by running the following command in the terraformer instance:

 ```
 aws ssm get-parameter --name "/crossfeed/prod/PE_DATABASE_NAME" --with-decryption